germal/OpenCVB/README.md

 Record and Playback
 ===================

-The ability to record and playback is provided with OpenCVB – see Replay_Record and Replay_Play algorithms.
+The ability to record and playback is provided with OpenCVB – see the algorithms labeled “Replay_Record” and “Replay_Play”.
 RGB, Depth, point cloud, and IMU data are written to the recording file.
 Any algorithm that normally runs with the live camera input and IMU data can be run with recorded data.
 Use the “Subset Combo Box” to select the option: “\<All using recorded data\>”.
 Running the regression tests with that setting will run all the algorithms with recorded data instead of a live camera feed.

 StereoLabs Zed 2 Support
 ========================